BercuCristiDaniel/Go1/Gazebo_simulation/README.md

 ```

 This will:
-- Run a rise phase to lower the robot
+- Run a rise phase
 - Wait for velocity commands from high-level controller
 - Execute a trotting gait using torque control